scottleechua/scottleechua.github.io/_posts/2023-09-10-self-hosting-ghost-on-google-cloud.md

 This walkthrough last worked for me in **September 2023**.
 If you spot errors, vulnerabilities, or potential improvements, please do [open a pull request](https://github.com/scottleechua/scottleechua.github.io/blob/source/_posts/2023-09-10-self-hosting-ghost-on-google-cloud.md) on this blog post!

 ## Changelog

+- **2024-11-17**: Remove Secure Boot recommendation as the setting doesn't always stick, and seems to create more trouble when SSH-ing.

 - **2024-10-02**: Add setting to autodelete disk snapshots after 7 days to minimize costs, as snapshot storage is no longer included in the Free Tier.